 The Risk of Casual Contact

 In those who are especially sensitive, reactions to peanuts can occur from ingesting just a trace amount.
 This can cause anxiety, especially for the parents of peanut-allergic children.
-However, research shows that touching, smelling, inhaling airborne particles or just being near peanuts is highly unlikely to cause a severe reaction (Simonte SJ, et al. Relevance of casual contact with peanut butter in children with peanut allergy.
+However, research shows that touching, smelling or just being near peanuts is highly unlikely to cause a severe reaction (Simonte SJ, et al. Relevance of casual contact with peanut butter in children with peanut allergy.
 J Allergy Clin Immunol.
 2003 Jul:112 (1): 180-2.)

 Smelling the aroma of peanuts is not the same as inhaling airborne peanut particles that could potentially contain the allergenic protein.
-The aroma of peanuts comes from different compounds that cannot cause an allergic reaction.
+The aroma of peanuts comes from volatile compounds that cannot cause an allergic reaction.
 Also, highly refined peanut oil is not required to carry allergen labeling because the process used to purify the oil removes the protein, thereby making it no longer allergenic.

 In one controlled study, 30 children with significant peanut allergy were exposed to peanut butter, which was either pressed on the skin for one minute, or the aroma was inhaled.
 Reddening or flaring of the skin occurred in about one-third of the children, who had the peanut butter applied to the skin, but none of the children in the study experienced a systemic reaction.

 To prevent an allergic reaction it is essential to avoid eating the allergenic food.
-Here are some tips to minimize the risk of being exposed to allergens:
+Here are some tips to minimize the risk of accidental ingestion: